 Two of my personal favorite routes are the aforementioned Bakerloo Line and East Coastway.
 Bakerloo is the quintessential London commuter train experience, it's a route that many tourists dream about experiencing and it’s well represented in TSW2.
 You'll hit the stops for Baker Street (home of Sherlock Holmes!), Piccadilly Circus, and numerous other iconic London locations.
 Note that you won't actually see these locations as the Tube runs mostly underground, but if you crane your neck along the above-ground Wembley stops you just might catch a glimpse of Wembley Stadium's famous rooftop.
 East Coastway is almost the polar opposite of Bakerloo, a charming countryside line that runs the southeastern coast between Brighton and Eastbourne.
 Smaller towns decorate this mostly-rural region of England, and spotting Brighton and Hove Albion's football grounds in Falmer is always a highlight.

 Customization options are surprisingly robust.
 You can design your own liveries and scenarios within the game, you can even choose the season, weather, and time of day.
-Want to head out of Manchester with an Union Jack-themed livery at 6am with a light summer rain?
+Want to head out of Manchester with a custom-themed livery at 6am with a light summer rain?
 You can do that.
 Whichever train, route and environmental setting you choose, settling into the virtual engineer’s seat, checking the timetable then heading out is a relaxing experience.

-While TSW2 succeeds in most areas, it definitely has it share of technical snags, on older consoles anyway.
+While TSW2 succeeds in most areas, it definitely has it share of technical snags.
 There are a few nasty bugs that occasionally detract from the experience, and performance can be problematic in areas.
 I’m on a PS4 Pro and have encountered some distracting pop-up and frame rate issues, mostly when moving the free camera around from the external view.
 This is perhaps not surprising when you consider that the game has to render terrain several miles in the distance around a locomotive that is moving in upwards of 200mph.
 On the upside, the developer is very transparent when it comes to providing timelines for bug fixes as well as release dates for upcoming content.
-Also, I’m told that the game runs like silk on PS5, and Steam with a high-end PC is similarly smooth.

 The wife and I have had London and Paris on our agenda for awhile now.
 Early last year it seemed as though it was finally going to happen, and then, well… you know.
 Now I’m not suggesting that we all abandon any hope of resuming normal travel schedules and start living inside the matrix, but at the very least Train Sim World 2 does temporarily scratch the itch and allow you to experience a fraction of what you may be missing out on.
 Sure you can hop on YouTube and watch any number of 4K videos that highlight these regions, but TSW2 provides this experience from a virtual touring and operations perspective that many sim gamers will appreciate.